 In fact, heatmaps and session recordings make a great pair.

-Check out to see how this powerful combination will have your sales team’s numbers soaring among the in no time.
+Check out this video to see how this powerful combination will have your sales team’s numbers soaring among the almighty mountains in no time.